V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 This project adapts DeepMimic-style motion cloning to Unity using `ArticulationBody` for improved stability and many small specialized models rather than a single monolithic network.
 The package focuses on inference (pretrained models) rather than training workflows.

+The model has a humanoid Rig, so the movement can be easily retargeted to another humanoid model.

 ## Technical requirements
 - Unity: `6000.2.10.f1` or newer.
 - ML-Agents: `2.0.2` installed via the Package Manager.